hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdPostgres/MigrationsGuide.md

 ### Reverting migrations

 There are a number of situations where a migration maybe reverted.
-- The user calls `migrations.revert`.
+- The user calls ``HummingbirdPostgres/PostgresMigrations/revert(client:groups:logger:dryRun:)``.
 This will revert all the migrations applied to the database.
 - A user removes a migration from the list.
 The migration still needs to be registered with the migration system as it needs to know how to revert that migration.
-This is done with a call to `PostgresMigrations.revert(_:)`.
+This is done with a call to ``HummingbirdPostgres/PostgresMigrations/register(_:)``.
 When a migration is removed it is reverted and all subsequent migrations will be reverted and then re-applied.
 - A user changes the order of migrations.
 This is generally a user error, but if it is intentional then the first migration affected by the order change and all subsequent migrations will be reverted and then re-applied.

 ### Migration groups